Palads Teatret: Recent developments

 Today the cinema consists of 17 auditoriums with a total of 2,600 seats.
 In 2010, the foyer was completely renovated, reflecting modern trends in design and technology.
 The venue is also used for a variety of other events such as sports functions and ballet performances.
 The cinema currently offers the widest selection of films in Denmark, covering the interests of all age groups.
 It is fitted with the latest technical equipment including Digital 3D.

 In popular culture

 The building has been used as a location in the films Man elsker kun een gang (1945) and Olsen-banden går amok (1973).

+Night club

+At the end of The Palads Building, Axeltorv 5, has since the 70s housed various nightclubs, outstanding was the Daddy's Dance Hall, which from 1975 to 1978 was a live music venue, distinctive for their line in the music program were two concerts with the Sex Pistols in 1977.